premgopalan/svinet/README.md

 gamma.txt and lambda.txt and the mixed-memberships in groups.txt.

-Step 3 writes out a GML file (network.gml) that can be loaded into a tool such as Gephi, to visualize the communities.
+Step 3 writes out a GML file (network.gml) that can be loaded into a tool, such as Gephi, to visualize the communities.
 Note that each node is colored by its most likely community in the visualization.

 Some advanced tips